containers/podman/troubleshooting.md

 Make sure the content is private for the container.
 Do not relabel system directories and content.
 Relabeling system content might cause other confined services on your machine to fail.
-For these types of containers we recommmend that disable SELinux separation.
+For these types of containers we recommend that disable SELinux separation.
 The option `--security-opt label=disable` will disable SELinux separation for the container.

 $ podman run --security-opt label=disable -v ~:/home/user fedora touch /home/user/file